Craving crunchy popiah rolls for a light lunch or midday snack? Check out the best popiah stalls in Singapore with delivery options too.

 3. Rojak, Popiah & Cockle: Humble eatery worth the hype

-Bite into each roll and you’ll be surprised by a unique ingredient: bean sprouts.
+Bite into each roll, and you’ll be surprised by a unique ingredient: bean sprouts.
 This adds a different dimension, crunch and juiciness as compared to the usual popiah rolls in Singapore.
 If you’re wondering, we preferred the non-spicy version.
-The chilli was a tad overwhelming and overshadowed the flavours of other ingredients.
+The chilli was a tad overwhelming and overshadowed the flavours of the other ingredients.

 Price: $4 for two pieces